fbpx

 • The appraiser drives by the property.
 They may take photos of the exterior, but do not go inside—they make an extraordinary appraisal of the unseen interior.

 • This type of appraisal is written up on Form 2055: Exterior-Only Inspection Residential Appraisal Report.
-It’s known as a “twenty-fifty-five”.
+It’s known as a “twenty-fifty-five.”
+For more details on what a drive-by appraisal involves, visit Quicken Loans.

 3. Rental Analysis